-The U.S. History AP exam will be completely re-designed for the 2014-15 school year and this course will reflect those changes.
+The U.S. History AP exam was completely re-designed for the 2014-15 school year and this course will reflect those changes.
 Please note: We are offering one session this summer, July 27-30.
 You should register early to avoid being closed out.

 Course Number: EDU 524 section: TBA

 July 27 - July 30; 8 a.m. - 4 p.m.

 Tuition and Fees: Graduate: $900 or In-Service: $795

 Application & Registration Instructions